-The median salary across the Council's salary range is £24,491 this represents the middle point across all salaries paid at the Council.
-The median gross annual salary in the North East is £27,856 (Annual Survey of Hours and Earnings, Office for National Statistics 2020).
+The median salary across the Council's salary range is £26,845 this represents the middle point across all salaries paid at the Council with the pay award 2022/23 applied.
+The median gross annual salary in the North East is estimated as £29,521 (Annual Survey of Hours and Earnings, Office for National Statistics 2022).